artemyk/redundancy/README.md

 # Implementation of <img src="https://latex.codecogs.com/gif.latex?%5Cdpi%7B200%7D%20I_\cap^\star" />

+For a detailed description, see:
+A Kolchinsky, A novel approach to multivariate redundancy and synergy, 2019, [arxiv](https://arxiv.org/abs/1908.08642)

 This code requires the Python version of *Parma Polyhedra Library (PPL)* to be installed.
 This can be done in the following manner:

 * `pip install cysignals --user`